 It’s also easier to charge unnecessary expenses instead of paying cash, which increases your total balance and lifetime interest charges.

 The last thing you want to do is accrue debt.
 There are numerous other ways to get help with bills that are far better than credit cards, especially if you need money now.

 Take advantage of those and forget credit cards.

-Multi-level marketing (MLM), or pyramid schemes, paint themselves as a terrific option to get rich quick.
+Multi-level marketing (MLM), or pyramid schemes, paint themselves as a terrific option to get rich quickly.
 Unfortunately, that’s a lie.

 Per the Federal Trade Commission, less than one percent of those who join an MLM earn a profit.
 Often, joining an MLM only leads to debt and frustration.

-Reports indicate MLM companies are increasingly targeting those impacted by COVID-19.
+Reports indicate that MLM companies are increasingly targeting those who are falling behind on bills.
 It’s not worth the hassle, so don’t fall for their promise of riches.